danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.getMessageEditData.html" name="messages.getMessageEditData">Find out if a media message's caption can be edited: messages.getMessageEditData</a>

 * <a href="account.finishTakeoutSession.html" name="account.finishTakeoutSession">Finish account takeout session: account.finishTakeoutSession</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#callfork-generator-amp-future-callable-promise-mixed-args-amp-future-t-" name="callFork">Fork a new green thread and execute the passed function in the background: callFork</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#broadcastforwardmessages-mixed-from_peer-list-int-message_ids-bool-drop_author-danog-madelineproto-broadcast-filter-filter-int" name="broadcastForwardMessages">Forwards a list of messages to all peers (users, chats, channels) of the bot: broadcastForwardMessages</a>